 Can I get parental responsibility as a step-father?

 You can get Parental Responsibility as a step-parent in a number of ways including legal adoption, a Parental Responsibility Agreement and a Court Order.
-This information applies in England & Wales.
+This information applies in England and Wales.

-Parental Responsibility is all the duties and obligations you have towards a child as a parent.
+Parental Responsibility covers all of the duties and obligations you have towards a child as their parent.

-For example you have a duty to provide food, shelter, and safety and to maintain the child financially.
-But it also includes education, religion, discipline, medical treatment, the name by which a child is known and even where a child should live.
+For example, as a parent you have a duty to provide your child with food, shelter, safety and financial maintenance.
+But Parental Responsibility goes further than this, also covering education, religion, discipline, medical treatment, the name by which the child is known and even where the child should live.

 The Children Act 1989 sets out a legal definition of Parental Responsibility.

 A mother automatically has Parental Responsibility.
 A biological father will have Parental Responsibility if he meets any of the following criteria:

 - He was married to the child’s mother at the time of the birth or married her subsequently, or